 After you click on the Join Data button to add a join step, you’ll need to pick the data that you want to join.
 Note: You can only pick tables and saved questions that are from the same database as your starting data.

-By default, Metabase will do a left outer join, but you can click on the Venn diagram icon to change this to a different type of join.
-The options you’ll see will differ based on the type of database you’re using.
-Here are what the basic types of joins each do:
+By default, Metabase will do a left outer join, but you can click on the Venn diagram icon to select a different type of join.
+Not all databases support all types of joins, so Metabase will only display the options supported by the database you’re using.

 In many cases you might have tables A, B, and C, where A and B have a connection, and B and C have a connection, but A and C don’t.
 If you want to join A to B to C, all you have to do is add multiple join steps.
 Click on Join Data, join table A to table B, then click the Join Data step below that completed join block to add a second join step, and join the results of your last join to table C.